m-triagni/mern_01_user_authentication/README.md

 # Quick Start

-## 1. Make sure you have AWS account and register email from and email to :
+## 1. Make sure you have AWS account and for non production environment, register email from and email to :
-- Prepare 2 email account for email from and email to when email authentication is executed.
+- Prepare 2 email account for email from and email to for email authentication.
 - Put the email from and email to in AWS SNS service.

 ## 2. Update env file at server/.env and modify this content :